bbauska/UofM-Inter-with-JavaScript/readme.md

 Now you can see it is also allowing me to tab to the images as well.
 Hopefully this is showing you that using looping is a faster way to update your code.
-Not just in this example where I had three pictures, but imagine if I\'d had 15, 20, or in the case of your future homework, when you have six or more images.
+Not just in this example where I had three pictures, but imagine if I&apos;d had 15, 20, or in the case of your future homework, when you have six or more images.

-Being able to loop and update the code allows you to do things more quickly and avoid a lot of those common typos that at least I happen to do all the time when I\'m updating my code.
-You\'re going to be using this concept in the next couple of weeks, so make sure that you\'re going in and you\'re practicing, you\'re trying this code.
+Being able to loop and update the code allows you to do things more quickly and avoid a lot of those common typos that at least I happen to do all the time when I&apos;m updating my code.
+You&apos;re going to be using this concept in the next couple of weeks, so make sure that you&apos;re going in and you&apos;re practicing, you&apos;re trying this code.
 And if need be, look things up on your own.
-There\'s always references out there.
+There&apos;s always references out there.
 Good luck.

 <h2 id="ch4-03">4.03 &quot;Cool Stuff&quot; - Friend or Foe?</h2>

-As you are able to add additional capabilities to your pages, make sure that you aren\'t doing it at a cost to accessibility or usability.
+As you are able to add additional capabilities to your pages, make sure that you aren&apos;t doing it at a cost to accessibility or usability.
 Reacting to mouse events is a great example.
 There are a number of great looking sites out there that are inaccessible because content is hidden until an event is triggered.
 If you are going to add Interactivity, make